 Using the Long Term Plan

 Teachers will select the Mathematical focus being taught.
-For example in Week 3 & 4 it will be an addition focus.
+For example in Week 3 & 4 it will be an additional focus.
 Using the skills progression document (attached) teachers will select the appropriate activity groups that needs to be delivered in their class.
-This may be a short revisit of past activities or moving on to the next activity group that is in chronological order to aid progression of skills.
-It is the professional judgement of the teacher through assessment to select the relevant activity groups that they deliver based on individual needs.
-Children should all access the same Mathematical Topic throughout the school.
+This may be a short revisit of past activities or moving on to the next activity group that is in chronological order to aid the progression of skills.
+It is the professional judgment of the teacher through the assessment to select the relevant activity groups that they deliver based on individual needs.
+Children should all access the same Mathematical Topic throughout school.